rkt/rkt/CONTRIBUTING.md

 Thanks for your contributions!

+### Coding Style

+CoreOS projects written in Go follow a set of style guidelines that we've documented [here](https://github.com/coreos/docs/tree/master/golang).
+Please follow them when working on your contributions.

 ### Format of the Commit Message

 We follow a rough convention for commit messages that is designed to answer two